alexises/prometheus-enhanced-snmp-exporter/README.md

-# Premetheus Enhanced SNMP exporter
+# Prometheus Enhanced SNMP exporter

 This projects provides a new implementation of SNMP exporter for prometheus.